You know how bad it is. But the DWP only sees what's on the form.

 Yes.
 It walks you through each of the 12 activities, asks the specific questions the PIP decision process scores you on, and helps you build draft answers that make your situation clear to the person reading them.
 Most people don't get low scores because their condition isn't serious — they get low scores because the form didn't capture what the decision process needs to see.

-A benefits adviser might charge £200 or more, and many aren't taking new clients.
-PIP NAV doesn't replace professional advice, but it helps you do the same core preparation — building clear, detailed answers for each activity — at a fraction of the cost, from your phone, at your own pace.
+Paid advisers and form-help services can charge far more than most people can afford — when you can find one taking new clients.
+PIP Nav doesn't replace professional advice, but it helps you do the same core preparation — building clear, detailed answers for each activity — at a fraction of the cost, from your phone, at your own pace.
 No waiting list.

 No. One payment per claim.
 No monthly fees, no annual renewals, no surprise charges.